From the Director:

 Encourage relevant research that will enhance consultation with private and public organizations

 For additional information, please contact James (Jian) Gu, professor and executive director.

-Welcome to the Massachusetts Small Business Development Center Network's northeast regional office.
-We provide free and confidential business advising, and free or low-cost business seminars to help you raise capital, and start or grow your business in Massachusetts.
+Welcome to the Massachusetts Small Business Development Center Network's Northeast Regional Office.
+Successful entrepreneurs continually seek ways to improve the management and operation of their business, often seeking outside advice to help with particular challenges.
+The MSBDC can help!
+We provide free and confidential business advising, and free or low-cost business training to help you start or grow your business in Massachusetts.

-Business advising areas and seminar topics include business plans, business startup, marketing and sales, financial management, export assistance, and government contracting.
+Business advising areas and seminar topics include business plan assistance, business startup, marketing and sales, financial management, tax strategies, legal issues, social media, export assistance and government contracting to name a few.

 Business assistance is available at our main office at Salem State University.
 In addition, we meet with clients at outreach locations in Amesbury, Danvers, Gloucester, Haverhill, Lawrence, Lowell, Lynn, Peabody and Rockport.